zsiki/thematics/README.md

 The default configuration, which is loaded automatic when the plug-in loaded, is located in the folder of the plugin (called *default.cfg*).
+Before you start using this plug-in, you have to customize that.
 There are four type of available groups in configuration file:

 [base]